Anuj1314/DevOps/Databases/Cassandra/Basics.md

-Cassandra equirements <br/>
+Cassandra equirements: <br/>
-java 8 <br /><br/>
+* java 8
+* data,log,cache directory should be owned by cassandra user
 #### cassandra utilities ####

-* Bullet nodetool: A command line interface for managing a cluster
+* nodetool: A command line interface for managing a cluster
-* Bullet cassandra utility
+* cassandra utility
-		- cassandra-stress tool: The cassandra-stress tool is a Java-based stress testing utility for basic benchmarking and load testing a Cassandra cluster
+* cassandra-stress tool: The cassandra-stress tool is a Java-based stress testing utility for basic benchmarking and load testing a Cassandra cluster
-		- SSTable utilities: SSTables are the immutable data files that Cassandra uses for persisting data on disk. data,log,cache directory should be owned by cassandra user
+* SSTable utilities: SSTables are the immutable data files that Cassandra uses for persisting data on disk.

+##### ports for communication #####
     	7199 - JMX
 	7000 - Internode communication (not used if TLS enabled) 9042 - CQL native transport port